Search by Genre:

 The year was 1935.
 Louis Armstrong had recently exhausted his immediate performing opportunities in front of European jazz audiences, having done the circuit and slayed 'em all.
 Years earlier, he had become the one individual identified with establishing a new way to play hot music - as a soloist, using improvisation to express personal style and unique musical ideas…but he was in a rut.

 That year, his life changed in a few significant ways.
 He re-established ties with Joe Glaser, a former Chicago club manager and he signed with Decca Records, a new company looking to make records fast that could be sold inexpensively and turned into hits.
 Louis loved all kinds of music and was more than willing to oblige.
-Refreshed and invigorated, Louis made the biggest change of all - he started making the most popular music of his life; the records that would turn him into an international sensation.
+Refreshed and invigorated, Louis made the biggest change of all - he started making the most popular music of his life; the jazz records that would turn Armstrong into an international sensation.

 This is the first-ever major retrospective of this period.
-For the most part, the recordings represent Louis leading the big band.
+For the most part, the recordings represent Louis Armstrong leading the big band.
 Never had Louis sounded more secure, more hip, or more like a star.
-His example was an important beacon that popular standards were a legitimate repertoire for significant jazz stylists.
+His example was an important beacon that popular standards were a legitimate repertoire for significant jazz recording stylists.

-Jump into this treasury and land in a nice, warm bath of Louis' joy.
+Jump into this box set collection and land in a nice, warm bath of Louis' joy.
 Armstrong, who struggled with lip problems on and off through his career, entered this phase after a significant layoff.
-Healthy and hearty, his performances as trumpeter and vocalist are first rate.
-The big band performances feature Louis' inimitable approach to many melodies that were soon to become well-known; small-group sessions with Bunny Berigan as a sideman; a 1936 date with Jimmy Dorsey and his Orchestra; the rare 12" medley of hits from "Pennies From Heaven" with the Jimmy Dorsey Orchestra, Bing Crosby and Frances Langford; the "Elder Eatmore" sermon session; a reunion with Sidney Bechet and Zutty Singleton; and a slew of great sidemen like Sid Catlett, Dexter Gordon, J.C.
+Healthy and hearty, his performances as a jazz trumpeter and vocalist are first rate.
+The big band record performances feature Louis' inimitable approach to many melodies that were soon to become well-known; small-group sessions with Bunny Berigan as a sideman; a 1936 date with Jimmy Dorsey and his Orchestra; the rare 12" medley of hits from "Pennies From Heaven" with the Jimmy Dorsey Orchestra, Bing Crosby and Frances Langford; the "Elder Eatmore" sermon session; a reunion with Sidney Bechet and Zutty Singleton; and a slew of great sidemen like Sid Catlett, Dexter Gordon, J.C.
 Higginbotham, Red Allen and many more.

 Read More About Louis Armstrong: